-CAUTION When operating the engine out of water, the heat exchanger in the ride plate may become very hot.
-Avoid any contact with the ride plate as burns may occur.
+CAUTION When operating the engine out of water, the heat exchanger may become very hot.
+Avoid any contact with the heat exchanger as burns may occur.

 - 1. Raise trailer tow pole, then block in position when bumper rail is level. - 2.
-Open the seat. - 3.
 Install a garden hose on the exhaust system flushing connector.
 Refer to EXHAUST SYSTEM in this section and follow the procedure.

 - Never run engine without supplying water to the exhaust system.
 Failure to cool exhaust system may severely damage it. - Never run engine longer than 2 minutes.
-Drive line seal has no cooling when watercraft is out of water. - With the engine already at normal operating condition, let engine idle for 30 seconds then stop engine. - 5.
-Wait at least 30 seconds for the oil to settle in the engine, then pull dipstick out and wipe clean.
+Drive line seal has no cooling when watercraft is out of water.
+Also, extreme heat will damage engine. - 3.
+With the engine already at normal operating condition, let engine idle for 30 seconds then stop engine. - 4.
+Wait at least 30 seconds for the oil to settle in the engine.